A B C D E F G H I J K L M N O P Q R S T U V W X Z

 Security risk

-Any event that could result in the compromise, loss of integrity or unavailability of information or resources, or deliberate harm to people measured in terms of its likelihood and consequences.
+Any event that could result in the compromise, loss of integrity or unavailability of data or resources, or deliberate harm to people measured in terms of its likelihood and consequences.

 Security risk appetite

-Statements that communicate the expectations of an organisation’s senior management about the organisation’s security risk tolerance.
-These criteria help an organisation identify security risks and prepare appropriate treatments and provide a benchmark against which the success of mitigations can be measured.
+Statements that communicate the expectations of an organisation’s senior management about their security risk tolerance.
+These criteria help an organisation identify security risks, prepare appropriate treatments and provide a benchmark against which the success of mitigations can be measured.

 Security risk management